ozkrleal/5inaRow-support/README.md

 ````

 3a For Mac and Ubuntu
-Go inside the 5inaRow-support/support/ on Terminal / CMD and
+Go inside the 5inaRow-support/support/ on Terminal and
 run these instructions to install the container and run it in your machine.

 ````